TangibleInc/template-system/elandel/readme.md

 # Elandel

-Elandel is a **template language** and ecosystem for authoring hypermedia documents on the web.
+Elandel is a **user interface language** and ecosystem for authoring hypermedia documents on the web.

 It is a TypeScript library with an extensible **HTML engine** based on [Unified](https://unifiedjs.com/) and [hast](https://github.com/syntax-tree/hast) (Hypertext Abstract Syntax Tree format); and **CSS engine** based on [PostCSS](https://github.com/postcss/postcss).
 It can: